 If your pet has brown/yellow teeth, bad breath, or is having difficulty eating, these could all be signs of dental disease.
 Please call us at (918) 481-1693 today to learn more and schedule your pet’s dental cleaning.

-By performing pre-anesthetic bloodwork and a comprehensive exam, we ensure that your pet is healthy enough to undergo anesthesia.
-The day of the dental procedure, we give a premedication for pain and to help the patient relax.
+Here is how we perform our dental procedures: By performing pre-anesthetic bloodwork and a comprehensive exam, we ensure that your pet is healthy enough to undergo anesthesia.
+On the day of the dental procedure, we give a premedication for pain and to help the patient relax.
 Once that has taken effect we place an IV catheter and then induce anesthesia followed by placing an endotracheal tube to help maintain an open airway.
-We administer a gas anesthetic to maintain a proper depth of anesthesia.
+We administer a gas anesthetic to maintain a proper depth of anesthesia along with continued oxygen.
 The pet is then placed on a monitoring system where they are monitored for blood pressure, heart rate, respiratory rate, ECG, pulse oximetry, end-tidal CO2, temperature, and a warming blanket placed over them to keep them warm.
 We also run IV fluids during the procedure to help maintain circulation and blood pressure while under anesthesia.
 A Registered Veterinary Technician then performs full mouth digital dental radiographs on the patient, then the doctor will look over the radiographs while the technician uses an ultrasonic scaler to scale away the tartar and calculus from the teeth.
 After the cleaning is done, the doctor performs a physical exam on the mouth and decides if any extractions are needed.
 With the radiographs on hand and the physical exam performed, the doctor will contact the owner if extractions are needed.
 If no extractions are needed, or once extractions have been performed, the technician will come back and polish the teeth and apply a fluoride treatment.
 Once finished, the patient is gently woken up from anesthesia and provided a soft comfortable bed and a recovery buddy (a stuffed animal) to recover with.
 While recovering, a technician is sitting with the patient until they are up and looking around.
 We take every precaution possible to make sure your pet is safe and does well under anesthesia.

 Here are some before and after pictures of dental cleanings performed here at Chimney Hills Animal Hospital

 While the above teeth may look healthy once they are cleaned, it is impossible to see what is underneath the gum line.
 This is why we take digital radiographs on every patient we do dental cleanings on.
 Normal teeth above the gum line may be diseased below the gum line.

 This radiograph shows an abscess on the root of a tooth.
 You can see what looks like a dark circle around the apex (the top) of the root tip.
 These teeth can be painful and are usually mobile.
-These teeth are extracted and the area is cleaned well to remove all the infection.
+These teeth are extracted and the area is cleaned and flushed well to remove all the infection.

 This radiograph shows a tooth that has been fractured across the crown.
-This can happen because of trauma or weakening of the enamel.
+This can happen because of trauma or the weakening of the enamel.
 In these cases, the crown is usually removed and the roots are extracted.

 This radiograph shows several resorptive lesions in a cat.
 The moth-eaten appearance of the teeth is a classic radiographic presentation of resorptive lesions.
 Again these can be very painful for the animal and may cause them to stop eating, or to chew on one side of their mouth only.
 If you notice this happening, please schedule an appointment to get your pet in for a dental exam.